OpenRakis/Spice86/README.md

 - Instruction set is (hopefully!) fully implemented for 8086, and validated via automated tests.
 - For 80186, BOUND instruction is missing.
 - For 80286, instructions related to protected mode are not implemented
 - For 80386, protected mode is not implemented.
-Some 32 bits instructions are implemented but not validated via integration tests for now.
+Most 32 bits instructions are implemented, but not validated via integration tests for now.
 - No FPU instruction implemented apart those used for FPU detection.

 Graphics: